uwgnol1612/Bulbasaur-Adventure/README.md

 ### How to Play

-Use 4 arrow keys to guide the bulbasaur home.
-Carefully navigate the bulbasaur across the street avoiding being hit by vehicles and move swiftly among the logs to cross the river.
+Use arrow keys &#8592; &#8593; &#8594; &#8595; to guide the bulbasaur to 'home'.
+Carefully navigate the bulbasaur across the street avoiding roadkill and move swiftly among the logs to cross the river.
 Press `P` to pause/continue the game.

 ### Features